dividedbyzeroco/wander-cli/readme.md

 __Description__

-+ Accepts a `tableName` that you want to seed with data.
++ Accepts a __tableName__ that you want to seed with data.
-+ Accepts a `seeds` array of objects defining the data you want to insert.
++ Accepts a __seeds__ array of objects defining the data you want to insert.

-> __NOTE:__ Only the columns of the first item in the list define the columns that will be populated.
+> __NOTE:__ Only the columns of the first item in the list will define the columns that will be populated for all of the items.

 __Example__